obengwilliam/distributed_systems/README.md

 # understanding_distributed_systems
-`If you can possible do without distributed systems you should do it` By why high performance through parellism tolerate fault
+`If you can possibly do without distributed systems then you should do it` - Robert Morris

+By why
+high performance through parellism tolerate fault